Evalt2004/Banking-System-/README.md

-# Banking-System-

-You guys can find simple banking system emulator codes in python and c
+simple banking system emulator codes in python and c